 She is then reimpregnated 6-9 weeks later, and this cycle continues until she can no longer produce enough milk to be considered a ‘profitable unit’.
 Then, she too is killed.

 For the dairy industry, calves are nothing more than a ‘by-product’ of forcing the mother to produce milk.
-Every year around 700 thousand calves are killed as ‘waste-products’ from the dairy industry.
+Every year hundreds of thousands of calves are killed as ‘waste-products’ from the dairy industry, either sent to slaughter (around 400,000) or killed on farm in their first week of life so that milk can be harvested from their mothers for human consumption.

 It doesn’t matter if you’re talking about beef or milk, there are lives at stake!
 And you have the power to help them.
 Take up a ‘beef’ with meat and milk, take cows off your plate!